buddhist-uni/buddhist-uni.github.io/_courses/ethics.md

 {% include content_blurb.html category="canon" slug="iti76" %}
 - The Buddha famously said that good friendship is the whole of the holy life.
 This poem from the Buddha explains that point whilst (oddly?) encouraging (?) us to desire fame and fortune.

+{% include content_blurb.html category="canon" slug="an5.21" %}
+- Even for those who care only about success in meditation, congenial and reverent conduct is an essential ground for the rest of the practice.

 ##### Chapter 2: Confession

 Accepting our faults is a critical starting point for ethical development, and a practice that the Buddha talked much about: